algacyrmelo/topicks/README.md

 ## Problems

 - How the user is going to mark a topic as studied?

+    Via CLI arguments. (pick, done...)

-- Maybe I should give unique ID's to the topics
+- Should I need unique ID's to the topics?

 ## Future Enhancements